Definition of OCaml

 OCaml stand for objective Caml, also it comes up with many advantages which can add value to the development.
 In this section, we will see what are the key things and benefits it provides which make it best to use.
 Let’s take a closer look at some of the points which make it needed, which are as follows;

-2) Namespaces: In large applications or large programs we have many condition where we have same names so to avoid that condition we can define Namespaces for that.
+2. Namespaces: In large applications or large programs we have many conditions where we have the same names so to avoid that condition we can define Namespaces for that.
 We can ignore or avoid this name collision problem by using or defining functions, types, values, or exceptions in the module, and after that, we force them to use these name define to refer to it.

-5) Portability: OCaml language is a portable language that comes up with but code interpreter which can be run anywhere with that ANSI C compiler.
-It will generate a byte code for us we have in other languages and these files can easily be run anywhere and very portable across system.
+5. Portability: OCaml language is a portable language that comes up with but code interpreter which can be run anywhere with that ANSI C compiler.
+It will generate a byte code for us we have in other languages and these files can easily be run anywhere and very portable across systems.

 OCaml also provide us various in built data type which further classified into two groups